-Eating healthy can be a challenge when you're juggling a 9-5 job, or raising a family.
+Healthy Eating for Busy People can be a challenge when you’re juggling a 9-5 job, or raising a family.
 Janel Orvut Funk is a dietitian who works in corporate wellness, so she knows a thing or 2 about eating healthy, and living a busy lifestyle.
 Here is an interview we did with her, where she shares some of helpful tips:

 Janel: My interest in dietetics started when I was only 10 years old.
 I developed Lactose Intolerance, at a time when dairy-free alternatives were not common (or tasty!).